-The Celtic Weave stitch is probably the hardest stitch of the entire crochet along.
+Week 49 of The 50 Stitches crochet along features the Celtic Weave stitch.
+This is probably the hardest stitch of the entire crochet along.
 Its a beautiful cable stitch that looks like woven strands.
-Its a thick stitch that makes beautiful and never fails to stun.
+Its a thick stitch that works up beautifully and never fails to stun.

 This pattern is written in US terms, but the UK translation is below.